onboard-data/Onboard_API_wrappers_documentation/Querying Building-Specific Data.rst

         end <- as_datetime("2022-07-29 00:00:00", tz = "UTC")

-Now we are ready to query the time-series data for the points we previously selected in the specified time-period
+Now we are ready to query the time-series data for the points we previously selected in the specified time-period:

 .. tabs::
     .. code-tab:: py